philipptrenz/sunportal/README.md

 ## Installation on a Raspberry Pi

-First install and configure SBFspot.
-After that install SunPortal:
+First install and configure SBFspot, don't forget to initialize the database.
+After that install sunportal:

 ```
 # Install apache and php